THE HICKEYS OF LOUGH GUR

 Tithe Applotment, Knockrough, Knockaney parish, 1833

-The occupants of Knockrough townland at that time are:
+The occupants of Knockrough townland at that time were:

 John Ahern